MTD2A/MTD2A/examples/README.md

 # Arduino examples

 ### example_blink_LED.ino
 Two blinking LEDs.
-One with symmetric interval and another with asymetric interval.
+One with symmetric interval and another with asymetric interval https://youtu.be/vLySY92JdAM

 ### example_read_sensor.ino
-Read sensor and write phase state information to Arduino IDE serial monitor
+Read sensor and write phase state information to Arduino IDE serial monitor https://youtu.be/RDFgEbhYUzE

 ### example_train_direction.ino
 Determining the direction of travel of the train (left / right)